soodoku/unclear_gap/readme.md

 * In 2016, inflation also decreased from 2.1\% to 1.9\%, a change of 0.2 percentage points.
 How would you interpret this change?
 Would you say that inflation got better, stayed about the same, or got worse?

 We find that significantly fewer partisans pick the option that '[things] got better' when presented with an out-partisan cue than a co-partisan cue.
-Our findings suggest that vague options can induce knowledge gaps where none exist.
+Our findings suggest that vague options can induce knowledge gaps even when partisans have the same information.

 ## Materials